Precious Birdsong - Women's Tennis - Vanderbilt University Athletics

 Birdsong previously served as an assistant director of facilities and game operations at Arkansas-Little Rock, where she oversaw game day operations for all 15 varsity sports teams.

-Birdsong is an active member of the National Association of Collegiate Directors of Athletics, where she interned 2019-2020.
-She is also a member of Women Leaders in College Sports, Collegiate Event and Facility Management Association, and Minority Opportunities Athletic Association, for whom she serves on the external relations committee and is a 2021 graduate of the Rising Stars Program.
+Birdsong is an active member of the National Association of Collegiate Directors of Athletics, where she interned in 2019-20.
+She is also a member of Women Leaders in College Sports, National Association of Athletics Development Directors and Minority Opportunities Athletic Association, for whom she served on the external relations committee and is a 2021 graduate of the Rising Stars Program.

 In addition, Birdsong was the first player in Middle Tennessee history to be drafted to a professional softball league and holds several school records.
 Birdsong also earned her master’s degree from Middle Tennessee in sports management in 2019, where she served as a facilities and operations graduate assistant.